 - Avoid using wrapping paper.
 If it’s a must, choose paper that is made from 100% recycled material.
 Most wrapping paper contain plastic material and cannot be recycled.
 Better yet, use flyers, cartoon sections of newspapers, or reusable gift bags.
 Avoid the shiny, metallic wrapping paper because they can’t be recycled.
 Avoid any type of wrapping paper with glitter (or any product that contains glitter).
 Glitter = microplastics = bad for the environment.

 - Choose toys that aren’t made of plastic.
 Choose products that have no or minimal packaging (especially plastic).
+Also, think about whether this person needs more toys.
+So many people have basements full of unused toys, and they end up at the landfill or donated.

 - Avoid dollar stores.
 They promote a plastic culture.
 Also, cheap plastics aren’t safe.
 Buy decorations that are reusable.